-The Q Lab is the RMCSR's mobile biomechanics laboratory that quantifies movement outside the four walls of a standard motion capture laboratory.
-We work in collaboration with the University of Denver's Center for Orthopaedic Biomechanics.
-We are currently using wearable sensors and optical systems to measure joint motions, neuromuscular activation, physiological function and external forces to quantify an athlete's movement quality, performance and workload in a competitive context.
+The Q Lab is a mobile biomechanics laboratory that performs scientific research outside the four walls of a standard motion capture laboratory.
+We use a wide range of motion and force measurement tools to quantify an athlete's movement quality, performance and workload in a competitive context.

 Custom markerless motion capture system to measure three-dimensional joint motions.

 (Picture, joint locations (red dots), body segments (yellow lines))